eduardocasino/vmsmount/readme.txt

  * Does not work with DOS < 5 (Tested with latest FreeDOS kernel, MS-DOS 6.22 and MS-DOS 7 (win95)
- * Does not support old versions of VMWare Workstation (Tested with VMWare Player 3)
+ * Does not support old versions of VMWare Workstation (Tested with VMWare Player 3 and 4)
  * Shared folder names MUST be uppercase.
  * Does not support long names (long names and/or with illegal characters are ignored)
  * Does not detect code page changes
- * Can't be uninstalled

 ACKNOWLEDGEMENTS